kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 ### Notes/Constraints/Caveats

-The compatibility relation is **symmetric**: if A can be allocated with B, then B can be allocated with A. A candidate device is admitted only if its `compatibilityGroups` share at least one entry with the **rolling intersection** of `compatibilityGroups` maintained across all devices already allocated on the same counter set — i.e., the candidate must declare at least one group that is present in every already-allocated device's list.
-Drivers that want a set of device types to be mutually co-allocatable must therefore include a common shared group in every type's list (see Example 4 for the `foobar` pattern).
+A candidate device is admitted only if its`compatibilityGroups` share at least one entry with the **rollingintersection** of `compatibilityGroups` maintained across all devices already allocated on the same counter set — i.e., the candidate must declare at least one group that is present in every already-allocated device's list.
+Drivers that want a set of devices to be allocated at the same time must therefore include a common shared group in every device's list (see Example 4 for the `foobar` pattern).

 ### Risks and Mitigations

 **Scheduler performance impact**

-Evaluating compatibility constraints during
-device selection adds work to each scheduling cycle that involves DRA devices.
+Evaluating compatibility constraints during device selection adds work to each scheduling cycle that involves DRA devices.

 **Older schedulers ignoring devices with compatibilityGroups**